At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: Introduction

 \section{Introduction}

-This paper studies a model of positive feedback and contagion in large mean-field systems, focusing on how the positive feedback interacts with a common source of noise in the driving dynamics.
-More specifically, we study the convergence of the corresponding finite particle system, as the number of particles tends to infinity, and we illuminate the `blow-up' phenomena that emerge in the mean-field limit, as given by a conditional McKean--Vlasov problem of the form
+This paper studies a model of positive feedback and contagion in large mean-field systems, focusing on the interplay between positive feedback loops and a common source of noise in the driving dynamics.
+Specifically, we consider the convergence of the underlying finite-dimensional particle system as the number of particles tends to infinity, and we illuminate the emergence of `blow-up' phenomena in the limiting McKean--Vlasov problem

-Here the random drivers $B$ and $B^0$ are independent Brownian motions, the start point $X_0$ is an independent random variable taking values in $(0,\infty)$, and $\alpha>0$ and $\rho\in[0,1)$ are constant parameters.
-As we will see, the \emph{common noise}, $B^0$, plays a pivotal role: in certain cases it has the power to provoke or prevent a \emph{blow-up}, where a blow-up is defined as a jump discontinuity of the loss process $t \mapsto L_t$.
-A key property of (\ref{MV}) is that these blow-ups occur endogenously: all the random drivers are continuous, yet jump discontinuities can occur through the positive feedback effect alone.
+Here the random drivers $B$ and $B^0$ are independent Brownian motions, and the start point $X_0$ is an independent random variable taking values in the positive half-line $(0,\infty)$, while $\alpha>0$ and $\rho\in[0,1)$ are constant parameters.
+By a solution to \eqref{MV} we understand an increasing process $L$ that is c\`adl\`ag with values in $[0,1]$ and zero at zero, i.e., $L_0=0$.

+As we will see, the \emph{common noise}, $B^0$, plays a pivotal role: in certain cases it has the power to provoke or prevent a \emph{blow-up}, where a blow-up is defined as a jump discontinuity of $t \mapsto L_t$.
+A key property of (\ref{MV}) is that these blow-ups occur endogenously: all the random drivers are continuous, yet jump discontinuities can develop through the positive feedback effect alone.

 The main technical results in this paper are twofold.
-Firstly, we analyse the blow-up phenomena of (\ref{MV}) and derive simple conditions for if and when such blow-ups occur, with the aim of highlighting the essential role played by the common noise.
-Secondly, we show that solutions to (\ref{MV}) arise as large population limits of a `contagious' particle system, which provides the theoretical justification for the many applications discussed below.
-We establish this convergence result for more general drift and diffusion coefficients than the particular case (\ref{MV}), and we allow for a large class of natural initial conditions.
+Firstly, we analyse the blow-up phenomena of \eqref{MV} and derive some simple conditions for if and when such blow-ups occur, with the aim of highlighting the essential role played by the common noise (see Theorem \ref{Prop_BU_CommonNoiseBlowUp}).
+Secondly, we show that solutions to \eqref{MV} arise as large population limits of a `contagious' particle system, which provides the theoretical justification for the various applications discussed below.
+We establish this convergence result for more general drift and diffusion coefficients than the case (\ref{MV}), and we allow for a large class of natural initial conditions (see Theorem \ref{Thm:Existence}).